Motorola Mobility: History

 On January 4, 2011, Motorola, Inc. was split into two publicly traded companies; Motorola Solutions took on the company's enterprise-oriented business units, while the remaining mostly consumer divisions were taken on by Motorola Mobility.
-The previous Motorola had been a pioneer in the development of cellular phones.
-After the major success of RAZR V3, the company was unable to keep up and quickly lost market share to rivals such as Nokia and Samsung, leading to major financial losses that culminated in the company's split.
+The original company had been a pioneer in the development of cellular phones.
+After the major success of RAZR V3, the company was unable to keep up and quickly lost market share to rivals such as Nokia, Apple, and Samsung, leading to major financial losses that culminated in the company's split.
 Legally, the split was structured so that Motorola Inc. changed its name to Motorola Solutions and spun off Motorola Mobility as a new publicly traded company.